Does an iBuyer Company Make Sense for Your Home Sale?

 Written by Karina Gafford for Milhousing Network.

 About the author: In between running after two rambunctious pre-schoolers with her husband, Chuck (Retired USAF), Karina is the lead agent for an award winning Keller Williams Mega Agent team, MilHousing Network of San Antonio, and co-founder of MilHousing Network.
-She is the co-creator of the first Keller Williams MAPS Group Coaching class for Realtors on how to better serve the military community through the integration of education into working with military clients, and is now bringing that education into her newest launched venture with business partner Lindsey Litton, called PCS Agent.
-PCS Agent will provide coaching, training, and marketing support to Realtors who serve the PCSing and Veteran community.
+She is the co-creator of the first Keller Williams MAPS Group Coaching class for Realtors on how to better serve the military community through the integration of education into working with military clients.
+Karina has served on many milspouse boards throughout her husband's career, and is an advocate for financial empowerment and business literacy for women and military spouses, as well as educational support for children with special needs.